ciernialab/MGEnrichmentApp/README.md

 The calculator was built to enable those who may be less proficient in statistical analysis, or less familiar with the R programming language, to easily perform gene set enrichment analysis without needing to directly interface with R code.
 The app runs enrichment analysis on a list of manually curated mouse gene sets relevant to microglia and early development (and thus, to the Ciernia lab's field of research!).
 The hope is that users will be able to conduct gene set enrichment analysis on their own experiments, even if they are unfamiliar with R, or do not know how to implement gene set enrichment analysis.

+For a more extensive overview of the application, you may be interested in our publication [(Jao & Ciernia, 2021)](https://doi.org/10.1371/journal.pcbi.1009160).

 ## Basic Functionality/Explanation

 ![Diagram of Enrichment Analysis](www/venn_diagram.png)